adithi-even/React-Course-new/12MegaBlog/notes.md

             Portability:
                 Using environment variables makes your application more portable because you don't need to hardcode environment-specific settings.
 The same codebase can run in different environments with different configurations

+*in the .env file*
+    so here we get the endpoint URL i.e., URL of the website and add here , project ID from the APPWRITE
+    database ID from the APPWRITE
+    collection ID from the APPWRITE
+    bucket ID from the APPWRITE  and we also call it as storage ID

+*in the .env.sample* (which is only for the git, coz we don't share the details inside the .env file anywhere into the git or the production)

+# appwrite
+   *auth.js*

+   *config.js*